peeringdb/docs/docs/blog/automating_configuration.md

 Our continuing efforts in this area are designed to help exchanges share more accurate information about their participants, and networks to automate configuration.
 So, take a look at what the schema can do for your organization.

-If you have an idea to improve PeeringDB you can share it on our [low traffic mailing lists](https://docs.peeringdb.com/#mailing-lists) or create an [issue](https://github.com/peeringdb/peeringdb/issues) directly on GitHub.
-If you find a data quality issue, please let us know at support@peeringdb.com.
+If you have an idea to improve PeeringDB you can share it on our [low traffic mailing lists](https://docs.peeringdb.com/#mailing-lists) or create an issue directly on [GitHub](https://github.com/peeringdb/peeringdb).
+If you find a data quality issue, please let us know at <support@peeringdb.com>.

 ---